 Correctly Placing a Stop Loss Order

 There are two different methods for correctly placing stop loss orders.
 One method is more suitable for discretionary traders, while the other method is more suitable for system traders.
 Therefore, the method that you use to place your stop loss orders should be based on the type of trader that you are.
-If you do not yet know which type of trader you are, my discretionary or system trading article will explain the difference, and help you decide.
+If you do not yet know which type of trader you are, please figure that out first.

-In other words, if your trading system's risk to reward and win to loss ratios, indicate that the optimal stop loss distance is 10 ticks behind your entry price, then your stop loss order should be placed 10 ticks behind your entry price.
-This method is based upon mathematical calculations, and there is no discretion involved in the decision of where to place your stop loss order.
+The system trading method is to place your stop loss order based upon your trading system's risk to reward and win to loss ratios.
+In other words, if your trading system's risk to reward and win to loss ratios indicate that the optimal stop loss distance is 10 ticks behind your entry price, then your stop loss order should be placed 10 ticks behind your entry price.
+This method is based on mathematical calculations, and there is no discretion involved in the decision of where to place your stop loss order.

 There is an alternative version of the system trading method of placing a stop loss order that uses indicators.
 If during testing of your trading system you determined that a particular indicator pattern provided the optimal trade exit, you would place your stop loss order based upon the indicator pattern instead of the risk to reward and win to loss ratios.

 Incorrectly Placing a Stop Loss Order

 There are many ways to incorrectly place a stop loss order (and traders probably make up new ones every day), however, some ways are more commonly used than others.